This paper is a draft, please do not reproduce without authorization.

 5.1- Identification, the door to individuation and to a sense of belonging

-The word identity holds an important cue to better understanding the recovery process.
+The word "identity" holds an important cue to better understanding the recovery process.
 It is used to describe similarities as well as differences between two objects.
 A complete similarity between two objects is an "identity" and yet, an "identity card" is used to avoid any confusion between two persons.
 As discussed by Kurtz, identification is therefore the process of becoming both "the same as" and "distinct from" others (Kurtz, 1991, p60).
-The first role of identification in recovery is to establish a contact with someone else, to break the sense of isolation which characterizes addiction and which produces a craving for relief from anxiety.
-Identifying with someone else, even if only to recognize being an addict like him or her, is already shining a glimmer of hope in the darkness felt inside.
-In therapy, identification means "I am not alone any more", "someone else understands."
-A key moment in the history of Alcoholic Anonymous is recognized as the encounter of Bill W. and Dr Bob S., the former having sought "an alcoholic he could help" to avoid drinking again.
+The first role of identification in recovery is to establish a contact with someone else, to break the sense of isolation which characterizes addiction.
+Individuals with a shame-based personality are, by nature, isolated at a deep level even if, on the surface, they have adopted a socialite lifestyle.
+Some alcoholics are lone drinkers, but many like to call themselves "social" drinkers.
+The truth is that they all suffer from a sense of not belonging.
+Identifying with someone else, even if only to recognize that one is an addict like him or her, is already a glimmer of hope in a dark tunnel of despair.
+In therapy, identification means "I am not alone any more", "someone else understands, because he has been there too", "I belong".
+A key moment in the history of Alcoholic Anonymous is the encounter of Bill W. and Dr Bob S., the former having sought "an alcoholic he could help" to avoid drinking again.
 The consequences of this meeting have touched millions on all continents since.
-Identification was experienced by Dr Bob who became sober shortly after that meeting where Bill "told by using his own story, his own experience, the literal facts of his own life, rather than by offering abstract theory or even scientific facts" (Kurtz, 1991, p35).
+Identification was experienced by Dr Bob who became sober shortly after the meeting where Bill "told by using his own story, his own experience, the literal facts of his own life, rather than by offering abstract theory or even scientific facts" (Kurtz, 1991, p35).

-Identification goes well beyond breaking isolation, as illustrated in Yukio Mishima's confession: "I wanted the elimination of the witness of my shame.
-Gone the witness, any trace of my shame would also be eradicated from the surface of the earth.
+Identification goes well beyond breaking isolation, as illustrated in Yukio Mishima's confession: "I wanted the elimination of the witnesses of my shame.
+Gone the witnesses, any trace of my shame would also be eradicated from the surface of the earth.
 Others are all witnesses.
 If they did not exist, one would not experience shame" (Dictionnaire de citations du monde entier", les usuels du Robert, p523).
-This radical statement by someone who eventually committed a public "Hara Kiri" is quite revealing about the role of identification as a healer of shame.
-Shame is another name for self-hatred, a deep sense of inadequacy, of short-coming, of inner flaw.
-The eradication of others is felt as the only remedy to shame precisely because shame is a dysfunction of the relationships one has with others.
+This radical statement by someone who eventually committed a public "Hara Kiri" is the equivalent of Sartre's "l'enfer, c'est les autres" (hell is others).
+Its flip-side reveals the role of identification in the healing of shame, because by revealing his shame to me, the other is no longer a witness of my shame, but a brother in shame and eventually a partner in shedding shame.
+Shame is another name for self-hatred, a deep sense of inadequacy, of shortcoming, of being flawed.
+The eradication of others is felt as the only remedy to shame because shame is a relationship dysfunction.
 Identification is the only healing of shame that is compatible with remaining alive.
-As an alternative to the eradication of others, including of oneself, identification offers the alternative of an interpersonal bridge that is crossed WITHOUT denying personal limitations, real or perceived.
-Furthermore, this bridge is never stronger than when built on the foundations of mutually acknowledged limitations.
-Here lies the value of self-disclosure in recovery groups: the real individual stands-up in front of others, unabridged, unedited, uncensored, unmasked, and experiences the relief of having "identified" himself, of having claimed his "identity".
+As an alternative to the eradication of others, or of oneself, identification offers the alternative of an interpersonal bridge that is crossed WITHOUT denying personal limitations, real or perceived.
+This bridge is never stronger than when it rests on foundations of mutually acknowledged limitations.
+Here lies the value of self- disclosure in recovery groups: the real individual stands-up in front of others, unabridged, unedited, uncensored, unmasked, and experiences the relief of having "identified" himself, of having claimed his "identity".
 Identification is the road to humanization, a grounding into humanness: "humility" and "human" have a common root in "humus", the soil, dirt, dust.
-Shame is deeply related to anxiety, it is a sense of being incomplete, of not having an inner access to light, of desiring "something" in order to become complete.
-Anguish, in its root meaning of "choking", also points to the relation between anxiety, "the suppression of breath" and spirituality, "the experience of breath".
-This explains the important role of spirituality in "recovery" from addictions.
+Shame is deeply related to anxiety, it is a sense of being incomplete, of not having an inner access to light, of lacking and desiring "something" in order to become complete.
+Anguish, has its root in a word that means "snake" and "choking".
+No wonder why spirituality, "the experience of breath", is a remedy for anxiety, "the suppression of breath" !

 to Top of page